arthur-vilela/PP3-battlefield/README.md

   os.system('cls||clear')
   ```

-- The function `time.sleep()` was found and explained in this [Code Institute](https://codeinstitute.net/global/blog/how-to-wait-in-python/) post
+- The function `time.sleep()` was found and explained in this [Code Institute](https://codeinstitute.net/global/blog/how-to-wait-in-python/) post.

+- Solution for the missing favicon bug was found by Code Institute's tutors John and Rebecca.

 ## Deployment